Skip to content

 What do hop shoots taste like?

 As much as they kind of look like bean sprouts, their flavor is totally different.
+So much so that you truly can’t replace one by the other in recipes.

 Fresh hop shoots taste a little nutty and earthy at the same time.
-Think of a mixture of endives and white asparagus.
+Imagine a blend of bitterness, herbal notes, and a hint of earthiness.

 Why are hop shoots so expensive?